richmeij/redx/README.md

 ```

 Voila, you just created two actiontypes, two actioncreators and two reducer functions.
 Note how an action is automatically provided with the current state of the reducer.
 An action returns new state in a shallow way, i.e. the rest of the state stays in tact.
-In other words: you only need to return the parts of the state that changes.
+In other words: you only need to return the parts of the state that changes, just like how `setState` works.

 # Connecting to React